kwaldenphd/propublica-compas-lab/README.md

 Discussion questions:
 - What conclusions would you draw about the COMPAS algorithm based on this analysis?
 - What other types of questions would you want to ask or what else do you want to know about the algorithm?
-- How does the analysis outlined in this lab and the methodology article relate to the arguments/conclusions presented in the "Machine Bias" article?
+- How does the analysis outlined in this lab and the ProPublica methodology white paper relate to the arguments/conclusions presented in the "Machine Bias" article?
-- Limitations or shortcomings of this analysis (the analysis itself, the statistical models used, the input data, etc.)?
+- What limitations or shortcomings would you identify for this analysis (the analysis itself, the statistical models used, the input data, etc.)?
-- Other thoughts/questions/comments/observations
+- Other comments, questions, observations, etc.

 # Critiques of the ProPublica Project